Responsible Executive Authority

 The formal complaint procedure is designed to resolve problems for students who are having difficulties with other students or staff that cannot be resolved through the informal report and resolution process, or that students choose to have investigated and judged in a formal setting.
 This procedure details the filing process and lists other types of complaint procedures.
 Although the process is confidential, a student's identity cannot be withheld from the person(s) identified as the source of the problem.

-Before filing a formal student complaint, the student must have attempted to resolve the issue with the manager of the area or division/department involved.
+Before filing a formal student complaint, students are encouraged to attempt to resolve the issue with the manager of the area or division/department involved.

 In addition, complaints against faculty cannot be pursued through this process.
 Student complaints about faculty members shall be made to the division dean who is that faculty member's supervisor and shall be subject to the dispute resolution procedures as outlined in the faculty contract.
 If the student believes that the supervisor has not resolved the issue, the student may appeal to the supervisor's Executive Dean.